5 Methylenediphenyl diisocyanates (MDI) Proposed to Be Declared Toxic in Canada

 - Product manufacturers and retailers to provide consumers with materials on the potential risks of the products at the point of sale; and

-- Proper PPE be made available for sale near the products or at the point of sale.
+- Proper PPE is made available for sale near the products or at the point of sale.